omelhoro/bab.la-rewritten/README.md

 # A OOP-Refactoring of Bab.la-Frontend

 This app works autonomously, without server-code, but it isn't a replacement for bab.la.
-It should only demonstrate the using of new frameworks and OOP-Patterns.
+It should only demonstrate the using of new frameworks and OOP-Patterns, **not** copying of every aspect of bab.la-games (that is spared for later).

+*There are no ability of logging the input or saving it somehow: that should be set up in accordance to a server architecture, which this app lacks of.*

 Here is the hosting:

 http://captain-sound-80861.bitballoon.com/
-(Is a completely static site)

 This site works as SPA, but it doesn't have to.
 The routes & controller are mainly boilerplates.
 The main point of this site, where also the main logic is, lies in the exercises.
 The models follow the schema of Bab.la.